Laragear/EmailLogin/README.md

 ### Opaque throttling

-If you want to throttle sending the email _opaquely_, just use the `withThrottle()` method with the amount of seconds.
+If you want to throttle sending the email _opaquely_, use the `withThrottle()` method with the amount of seconds.
 During that time, the email will not be sent.
-This is great to avoid a massive amount of emails.
+This is great to avoid a massive number of emails being resent.

 ```php
 use Illuminate\Support\Facades\Route;